RetroReversing/retroReversing/pages/n64/n64_Radare2.md

 ---
 This guide will presume you have already installed the radare2 suite of binary analysis tools on your computer.

+Radare 2 supports *z64* big endian binaries using the r_bin plugin that comes preloaded with radare2, so you might need to convert your roms to this format if they are in v64 or little endian format.

+For more information about N64 Rom File formats: [List of Nintendo 64 ROM file formats - Wikipedia](https://en.wikipedia.org/wiki/List_of_Nintendo_64_ROM_file_formats)

 # Opening an N64 executable in radare2
 First lets run radare2:
 ```bash